W427697/Discord-/docs/writing-tests/test-runner.md

 <!-- prettier-ignore-end -->

-### Stories.json mode
+### Index.json mode

 The test-runner transforms your story files into tests when testing a local Storybook.
-For a remote Storybook, it uses the Storybook's [stories.json](../configure/overview.md#feature-flags) file (a static index of all the stories) to run the tests.
+For a remote Storybook, it uses the Storybook's [index.json](../configure/overview.md#feature-flags) (formerly `stories.json`) file (a static index of all the stories) to run the tests.

 #### Why?

 Suppose you run into a situation where the local and remote Storybooks appear out of sync, or you might not even have access to the code.
-In that case, the `stories.json` file is guaranteed to be the most accurate representation of the deployed Storybook you are testing.
-To test a local Storybook using this feature, use the `--stories-json` flag as follows:
+In that case, the `index.json` file is guaranteed to be the most accurate representation of the deployed Storybook you are testing.
+To test a local Storybook using this feature, use the `--index-json` flag as follows:

 <!-- prettier-ignore-start -->

 <CodeSnippets
   paths={[
-    'common/storybook-test-runner-with-stories-json.yarn.js.mdx',
+    'common/test-runner-with-index-json.yarn.js.mdx',
-    'common/storybook-test-runner-with-stories-json.npm.js.mdx',
+    'common/test-runner-with-index-json.npm.js.mdx',
-    'common/storybook-test-runner-with-stories-json.pnpm.js.mdx',
+    'common/test-runner-with-index-json.pnpm.js.mdx',
   ]}
 />